Zrrr1997/3D-Segmentation-Notes/Medical_Imaging/README.md

 **Silhouette sign**: Edges of an object are seen if interfece is with a different density (if edge of between heart and lung is fuzzy, it might indicate pneumonia).

 ## Comparison to X-Ray
-Orthogonal views are needed to localize objects (e.g. coronal + lateral view).
+-	In X-Rays, orthogonal views are needed to localize objects (e.g. coronal + lateral view).
+-	CT-Scans have a higher resolution, due to multiple sensors.
+CT can differentiate between tissues that differ in radiographic density of 1% or less.
+-	CT-Scans can be projected to an arbitrary plane, creating any view of the subject.

 ## Density Metric
 Density is measured with the Hounsfield Unit (HU).
 Water = 0 HU, Air = -1000 HU.
 The higher the HU, and hence the density, the higher the brightness in the image.